gitter-badger/luda/site/html/_patterns/form-icon.md

 ---
 title: Form Icon
-description: Icons can be nested in form elements.
+description: Icons can be wrapped in form elements.
 ---